RedPRL/ocaml-bwd/README.markdown

 ### Minimality

-This library is currently to serve proof assistants developed by the RedPRL Development Team (for example, cooltt), so we include only a small collection of functions, and will deprecate unused or ill-designed functions quickly.
-That said, please [open a GitHub issue](https://github.com/RedPRL/ocaml-bwd/issues/new/choose) if some function would have been helpful for your project.
-We will be happy to see that you find backward lists useful, too!
+Currently, this library is to serve the development of our proof assistants (for example, cooltt), so we include only a tiny collection of functions, and will deprecate unused or ill-designed ones quickly.
+That said, please [open a GitHub issue](https://github.com/RedPRL/ocaml-bwd/issues/new/choose) if you want some function to be included for your project.
+We will be happy to make this library useful to you, too!